nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### <span id='feature-list'> Listing all students : `list` </span>

-Shows a list of all your students.
+Shows a list of all your students, so that you can conveniently view all their details.

 Format: `list`

-> 💡**Tips**
+> 💡**Tips:**
 Auto-capitalization will be handled.
 Extra/trailing/leading spaces will be removed

 ### <span id='feature-clear'> Clearing all entries : `clear` <span>

-Clears all student entries from TutorsContactsPro.
+Clears all student entries from TutorsContactsPro, so that you can always start a fresh in the next teaching semester.

 Format: `clear`

 ### <span id='feature-exit'> Exiting the program : `exit` <span>

-Exits the program.
+Exits the program and your changes will be saved automatically.

 Format: `exit`